aurora314156/airflow/README.md

-# airflow
-For spark and hadoop batch
+# airflow for spark and hadoop batch job.